marko-js/marko/README.md

 ## Template Directives Overview

-Almost all of the Raptor templating directives can be used as either an attribute or as an element.
+Almost all of the Marko templating directives can be used as either an attribute or as an element.
 For example:

 _Applying directives using attributes:_
 ```html